Surgical Technology, Associate of Applied Science

 • Outcome: Students will abide by the code of ethics as defined by the Association of Surgical Technologist.

-• Outcome: Students will be accountable for their actions for the care of the surgical patient and participation as members of the surgical team with the ability to demonstrate a surgical conscious at all times.
+• Outcome: Students will be accountable for their actions for the care of the surgical patient and participation as members of the surgical team with the ability to demonstrate a surgical conscience at all times.

 Goal 4.
 Students will communicate effectively with patients and staff as integral members of the surgical team.